 1.2.1.
-Development of reverse-osmosis, modular, 1000 CMD desalination plant in Sitangkai (in Tongmageng) Implementation timeframe: Y1Q4 - Y3Q3
+Development of reverse-osmosis, modular, 1000 CMD desalination plant in Sitangkai (in Tongmageng)

 The activity will be executed by UNIDO based on the detailed technical design (A.1.1.3.), through a service provider contracted via an open international tender.